 Accidents that happened at hotel swimming or theme park pools by no fault of your own fall under premises liability law.
 Since we handle these cases, we would love to discuss your swimming pool case with you.
 You will face time limits to your premises liability claim, so speak with our attorneys immediately.

-Do pedestrians have the right to file civil actions if a vehicle hits them?
+Do Bradenton pedestrians have the right to file civil actions if a vehicle hits them?

 If you were struck while having the right of way, were injured when a vehicle drove onto the sidewalk, or have any other pedestrian-related accident injuries, you have options.
 Our firm has handled many suits where cars, trucks and commercial vehicles knocked down innocent bystanders.

-Am I able to sue a party in court myself?
+Am I able to sue a party in a Bradenton court myself?

 Multiple parties may bear liability in any car accident claim—your insurer, the negligent party’s insurer, attorneys for everyone, and in some cases third parties.
 With so much on the line, you really cannot afford to leave money at the negotiation table, which many victims do without knowing.
 For that reason alone, we urge anyone injured to retain competent counsel to fight for compensation.
 However, if you intend on going to court without counsel, we cannot stress enough that you will need a firm grasp of Florida tort laws, PIP insurance laws, and proper filing procedures for the court in which you intend to file your claim—knowledge and experience that few non-lawyers possess.